splunk/splunk-sdk-java/README.md

 You'll also need Ant, which you can install from the [Apache website](http://ant.apache.org/bindownload.cgi).

-**To use the Splunk SDK for Java with Java 8** (it disables SSLv3 by default) you will need to use version 1.4.0+ and use a TLS protocol - see the [`ssl_protcols`](https://github.com/splunk/splunk-sdk-java/blob/master/examples/com/splunk/examples/ssl_protocols/Program.java) example for how to do this".
-Alternatively, you can re-enable SSLv3 in Java settings - this is not recommended.
+The Splunk SDK for Java is compatible with Java 8.
+Be aware that **Java 8 disables Secure Sockets Layer version 3 (SSLv3) by default**, so you will need to use Transport Layer Security (TLS) instead.
+To see an example of how to do this, see the [`ssl_protocols`](https://github.com/splunk/splunk-sdk-java/blob/master/examples/com/splunk/examples/ssl_protocols/Pro...) example.
+Alternatively, you can re-enable SSLv3 in Java settings, but this is not recommended.

 If you are using Windows, you'll need to make sure the following system variables are created and set: